EARnagram/lessons/css_positioning_box_model/README.md

 >
 > — Ezra Arez Raez, 2016

-Now for the prediction: open chrome and visit any site.
+Now for the wild assumption: open chrome and visit any site.

 Now, if you'll relax your eyes as you stare into that website, I'm sure you'll make out a number of rectangles in that site - go ahead, count them!